UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 Part 4: Adding Unit Tests  (Lesson 6)
 =========================

-**Test your program after you learn about unit tests in Lesson 5**.
+**Test your program after you learn about unit tests in Lesson 6**.

 Add a full suite of unit tests.

 "Full suite" means all the code is tested.
 In practice, it's very hard to test the user interaction, but you can test everything else.
-Make sure that there is as little untested code in the user interaction portion of the program as possible -- hardly any logic.
+Make sure that there is as little untested code in the user interaction portion of the program as possible, hardly any logic.

-This is a big step -- you may find that your code is hard to test.
+This is a big step; you may find that your code is hard to test.
 If that's the case, it's a good sign that you *should* refactor your code.

 I like to say: "If it's hard to test, it's not well structured."

-Put in the tests **before** you make the other changes below - that's much of the point of tests -- you can know that you haven't broken anything when you refactor!
+Put in the tests **before** you make the other changes below.
+That's much of the point of tests.
+You can know that you haven't broken anything when you refactor!

 Guidelines
 -----------